python-pillow/grant-proposal2/README.rst

 Milestones
 ++++++++++

-- The ability to add additional development library paths to ``setup.py`` (e.g. 64 bit library and headers directories) and make releases quickly eventually led to widespread adoption of Pillow.
+- The ability to add library paths to ``setup.py`` (e.g. 64 bit library and headers directories) and make timely releases led to widespread adoption of Pillow within two years.

-- A little over a year later on 2011-09-08, Takayuki Shimizukawa [6]_ uploaded the first Windows (win32) eggs.
+- One year after Pillow 1.0 was released, on 2011-09-08, Takayuki Shimizukawa [6]_ uploaded the first Windows (win32) eggs.
 Since then, every Pillow release included Windows eggs thanks to Takayuki.
 And on 2013-02-02, the first 64-bit Windows eggs (amd64) were uploaded to PyPI by Takayuki.

 - For the first 3 years, the fork focused on packaging fixes only.
 In 2013, a Python 3 compatible pull request from Brian Crowell [7]_ was merged and released as Pillow 2.0.0.